Midnight Club: Street Racing: Plot

 A mysterious group of urban street racers known as the Midnight Club race for pride, power, and glory in sleekly customized, enhanced sports cars.
 As a regular New York City cab driver, the player learns about this secret club and decides to join.

-The player begins with a relatively unmodified and slow vehicle, that being the Taxi.
-Through a series of races, each with different goals, they defeat other racers and win faster and more expensive vehicles.
-The goal is to defeat the world champion, who is revealed to be a young Japanese woman named Anika whose father manufactures concept cars in Japan.
-Being the only person to beat her in a race, the player is the only one who sees her identity and become the World Champion of the Midnight Club, along with winning her concept car.
-Anika returns to Japan afterwards.
+The player begins with a taxi cab, which is a relatively unmodified and slow vehicle.
+Through a series of races with different goals, they defeat other racers and win faster and more expensive vehicles.
+After winning the New York and London city championships, the player faces the world champion, whose identity is unknown to the other club members.
+After winning the race, the former world champion reveals herself to be a young Japanese woman named Anika, whose father manufactures concept cars in Japan.
+The player wins her concept car and becomes the new world champion of the Midnight Club.

 Development and release

 Midnight Club was unveiled in January 2000 in a press release.
 The PlayStation 2 version was developed by Angel Studios and published by Rockstar Games.
 The Game Boy Advance version was developed by Rebellion Developments and published by Destination Software.
-They were released on October 26, 2000 and November 9, 2001, respectively.
-It was released alongside the American release date of PlayStation 2 as a launch title.
-As part of promoting the game Rockstar Games received permission from the City of New York to shut down Times Square in order to photograph promotional material and box art for Midnight Club.
+They were released on October 26, 2000, and November 9, 2001, respectively.
+It was released alongside the North American release date of PlayStation 2 as a launch title.
+To promote Midnight Club, Rockstar Games received permission from the City of New York to shut down Times Square to photograph promotional material and box art for the game.

-The game's soundtrack features house and techno artists Derrick May and Surgeon and drum 'n' bass band Dom & Roland.
-Terry Donovan, COO of Rockstar Games said that "their passion for creating superior music versus conforming to the industry standard is what makes them and their music truly unique" and further stated that the music represents the "dark" motivation of the members of the Midnight Club.
+The game's soundtrack features music from house and techno artists Derrick May, Surgeon, and Aril Brikha, as well as drum 'n' bass artist Dom & Roland.
+Terry Donovan, COO of Rockstar Games, said that "their passion for creating superior music versus conforming to the industry standard is what makes them and their music truly unique," and further stated that the music represents the "dark" motivation of the members of the Midnight Club.
 Gameplay is locked to 30 frames per second.